Alan-ocs/Alan-ocs/README.md

 ### Hi there!

 - 🔭 I’m currently working with IT Infrastructure
-- ☁️ I’m currently learning Cloud (Azure, AWS, GCP, OCI)
+- ☁️ I’m currently learning Cloud (Azure, AWS, GCP, OCI) and IaC (Ansible/Terraform)

   ##